-The reason for these inconveniences is low water pressure, and whilst it is annoying it can be fixed.
-To be able to fix the problem it is first important that you understand what is causing it.
-With low water pressure, there can be a number of causes:
+The reason for these inconveniences is low water pressure, and while it is annoying, it can be fixed.
+To be able to fix the problem, it is first important that you understand what is causing it.
+With low water pressure, there can be several causes:

 - Blockages and the buildup of minerals